gpdowney/lightweightLSAT/README.md

 The site's design is intentionally minimal: mostly grid-based CSS and Markdown.
 There are no scripts or cookies or user tracking of any kind.

 The site is built using [MkDocs](https://www.mkdocs.org/) so that it can be written and revised in Markdown.

-You'll find the actual content of the site in the Markdown files contained under "pages" (and in the YAML files under _data).
+You'll find the actual content of the site in the Markdown files contained under "pages."

 ## Collaboration